 Spousal support, or alimony, is often addressed in a postnuptial agreement.
 Couples can agree on whether one spouse will receive support in the event of a divorce and, if so, how much and for how long.
 This can provide financial security for both parties and reduce the uncertainty of future legal battles.

-If the couple has children, the postnuptial agreement may include provisions related to child custody, support, and visitation.
+If the couple has children, the postnuptial agreement may include provisions related to support, and visitation.
 While courts always prioritize the best interests of the child, having these terms outlined can help set expectations.

 Finally, a postnuptial agreement should include clauses addressing the division of retirement accounts, business interests, and inheritance rights.
 These factors are particularly important for couples with complex financial situations or blended families.